What Is SIEM in Cybersecurity?

 1. Define Your Cybersecurity Goals

-2. Don’t Rely Solely on a SIEM
+2. Don’t Rely Solely on SIEM

 3. Assign Roles and Responsibilities

-One of the critical things you can do when implementing a SIEM is to decide what role each department will play.
+One of the critical things you can do when implementing a SIEM is to decide the role each department in your business plays.
+This will help you avoid common pitfalls and guarantee everyone is on the same page regarding cybersecurity issues.

-Identify who will be responsible for managing the system's data inputs, the access privileges, and the queries it produces.
+• Identify who will be responsible for managing the system's data inputs, the access privileges, and the queries it produces.

-Then, assign a lead analyst responsible for investigating incidents and training others.
+• Assign a lead analyst responsible for investigating incidents and training others.

-Make sure there are people assigned as auditors or spot-checkers for security alerts generated by your SIEM system.
+• Make sure there are people assigned as auditors or spot-checkers for security alerts generated by your SIEM system.

-Finally, find someone who will handle requests from external stakeholders.
+• Finally, find someone who will handle requests from external stakeholders.

 4. Understand the SIEM Product